Cameronek/PyeFarmProject/README.txt

 npm run dev

+* Will also likely need to install css-loader (I was late adding this) npm install --save-dev css-loader

 * If MaterialUI is not working for you, try the following npm install @mui/material @mui/styled-engine-sc styled-components npm install @mui/icons-material